 You can also add activity to your normal routine by:

-- getting off the bus earlier, walking the long way round, or taking the stairs where possible
+- getting off the bus earlier, walking the long way around, or taking the stairs

 - walking instead of driving to the local shops